Look for fascia boards starting to warp or separate at corners and repair

 Look also for water pooling on certain deck boards.
 Warped boards can catch

-and carefully sand the board flat if its minor.
-Or else remove it and flip it over.
+and carefully sand the board flat.
+Otherwise remove it and flip it over.

 where you notice water pooling and particularly if there are nails set

 below the deck surface.
 These spots are candidates for premature rot

 Fill all nail or screw holes on deck boards with an exterior wood filler